petergregg/Content/Blog/Articles/Securing a Blazor WebAssembly Application with Microsoft Threat Modelling Tool.md

 # Understanding the Architecture

-Detailed in this section is the architecture and the potential threats for each component at a high level.
-See the Diagram in the [Build a Model section](#build-a-model) for an infographic.
+Detailed in this section is the architecture and what needs identifying for each element to analyse potential threats.
+For an infographic see the [Build a Model section](#build-a-model).

 ## Blazor WebAssembly Application
-   - A web application hosted in GitHub Pages which supports the development of interactive and responsive web applications using C# and .NET technologies.
+   - A web application hosted on GitHub Pages which supports the development of interactive and responsive web applications using C# and .NET technologies.
    - Identify the assets, entry points, and critical functionalities within the Blazor WebAssembly application.

 ## Azure Functions
    - A serverless compute service which allows developers to run event-triggered functions without the need for managing infrastructure.
-The Azure Functions in this architecture include HTTPTriggers which act as a REST API.
-   - Recognize the various Azure Functions associated with the application, including their triggers and inputs.
+   - Identify the various Azure Functions associated with the application, including their triggers and inputs.

 ## Azure Storage Account
    - Azure Storage provides scalable and secure storage solutions for data, including blobs, tables, queues, and files.
-The Azure Storage in this architecture has table and blob storage.
    - Identify the specific types of data stored in the Azure Storage account and assess their sensitivity.

 ## GitHub WebHook

    - GitHub webhooks allow for real-time communication between GitHub and external services, triggering events upon code changes.
-The GitHub webhook in this architecture is used to send over a payload to an azure function HTTPTrigger.
    - Identify the GitHub webhook's role in the architecture.

 # Applying Microsoft Threat Modeling using STRIDE